cengiz-pz/godot-android-share-plugin/README.md

 	- `adb logcat *:E` to see only errors
 	- `adb logcat | grep 'godot|somethingElse'` to filter using more than one string at the same time
 - use `#> adb.exe logcat | select-string "godot"` on powershell (Windows)

+### Don't use `$genname` token for package name in Godot's project settings
+Using the default setting of `com.example.$genname` for package name (`package/unique_name`) in your Godot project's Android Export settings will not work with this plugin as the `$genname` token is not replaced before an Android export.
+Removing the `$genname` token from the `package/unique_name` is necessary for this plugin to work.

 Also check out:
 https://docs.godotengine.org/en/stable/tutorials/platform/android/android_plugin.html#troubleshooting